SoulEater001/Job-Portal/README.md

 # Job Portal Project - MERN Stack

 Welcome to the Job Portal project!
 This application is designed to provide a platform for users to find and apply for job opportunities.
 It is built using the MERN (MongoDB, Express.js, React, Node.js) stack.
-Please keep in mind that this is the developer's first large-scale project, so the file structure might not be optimal.

 ## Project Overview